FatimaCapilla/FILMS-LIBRARY-CRUD/README.md

 1. Clone this repository `git clone https://github.com/FatimaCapilla/films-library-crud.git`
 2. Install the dependencies with `npm init -y`.
-3. Start the server with `npm install json-server`.
+3. Start the server with `npm install`.
 4. Start the API with `npm run api`.

 ## Usage